Nutrient Deficiency: Real Cause of the Obesity Epidemic

 But the link is quite obvious, and it makes perfect sense.

-You can run low on key nutrient by ignoring certain food groups in favor of inSANE ones.
+You can run low on key nutrients by ignoring certain food groups in favor of inSANE ones.
 For instance, if you eat few non-starchy vegetables in favor of french fries and other fast-food fares, you miss out on essential vitamins, minerals, and fiber your body needs to function properly and to control your weight.

-Eating too few or low-quality macronutrient — carbs and fiber, fats, and proteins — creates a nutrient deficiency that can lead to weight gain.
+Eating too few or low-quality macronutrients — carbs and fiber, fats, and proteins — creates a nutrient deficiency that can lead to weight gain.
 The macronutrient, you see, contain the vitamins, minerals, essential fatty acids, and other nutrients you need for your health and your waistline.

 The setpoint weight is the amount of fat your body thinks you should have based on a highly coordinated feedback system between the brain, digestive system, and hormones.
 Together, they synchronize the activities that keep you close to your setpoint weight.

 Think of this system like the thermostat in your home, which responds to the weather outside, keeping your home at whatever temperature the thermostat thinks it should be at.
 Your setpoint weight performs a similar function.
-For instance, it stimulates your appetite and raises or lowers your metabolism based upon how much fat it thinks you should store.
+For instance, it stimulates your appetite and raises or lowers your metabolism based on how much fat it thinks you should store.

 When operating properly, this system will never allow you to become too fat or too thin.
 But if the system is broken, the body doesn’t know how much fat you need.
 Its overriding goal, however, is to keep you alive.
 To that end, it will give you more fat just to be on the safe side.